 That’s why the CEE Bill would require performance to be monitored annually against legally binding targets to make sure we stay on track.Less

-There is more than one way to address the climate and ecological emergency.
+It is then for Government to determine the specifics of the strategy, with input from a randomly selected group of ordinary citizens (the Climate & Nature Assembly).
 And we really don’t have to hunt around for answers: scientists and experts have been formulating these for decades.
 But what is missing is a sense of political urgency and a joined-up, cross-party way of thinking away from day-to-day politics.

 The CEE Bill creates a robust framework that would hold the UK to the science, making sure that whichever path we take, we do everything we can to limit global heating and the destruction of the natural world.
 No specific policies are mentioned.
 It is down to Parliament and Government to identify these in formulating the emergency strategy, with the help of the Climate Assembly.
 The Bill makes sure that whatever the precise contents of the Government’s strategy, it is consistent with the overall aim of keeping global warming within 1.5ºC and limiting our impact on nature.